Tanvi7795/Twitter-Sentiment-Analysis-Hate-Speech-Detection/README.md

 # Twitter-Sentiment-Analysis-Hate-Speech-Detection
 ## Detection of hate speech using Twitter dataset by leveraging term frequency-inverse document frequency (TFIDF) values to multiple machine learning models.

 According to Wikipedia, hate speech is defined as “any speech that attacks a person or group on the basis of attributes such as race, religion, ethnic origin, national origin, gender, disability sexual orientation, or gender identity.”
 As hate speech continues to be a societal problem, the need for automatic hate speech detection systems becomes more apparent.
-This repository proposes a solution to the detection of hate speech on Twitter through machine learning using TF IDF values.
+This repository proposes a solution to detect hate speech on Twitter through machine learning using TF IDF values.

 ## Overview
 TFIDF is a numerical statistic that is intended to reflect how important a word is to a document in a collection.
 It is used as a weighting factor in searches of information retrieval, text mining, and user modeling.